msndvlpr/caronsale-code-challenge/README.md

 ## Features
 - **User Authentication**: Uses an Authentication Repository and a mocked HTTP handler.
 Authentication is simulated with random success/failure responses.
-- **VIN Search**: Users can search for vehicles using a VIN.
+- **VIN/Vehicle Search**: User can search for vehicles using a VIN.
 Based on the VIN, the user may get a full match or a list of similar vehicles.
 - **Auction Data**: Users can select vehicles and view their auction details.
 - **Caching**: Data is cached per VIN in the `VehicleSearchScreen` and per External ID (EID) in the `VehicleSelectionScreen`.
-- **State Management**: The application follows the BLoC architecture pattern for state management.
+- **State Management**: The application follows the BLoC architecture pattern for state management and handles UI states Consequently.
-- **VIN Validation**: A static validator checks user input based on Wikipedia and other online sources.
+- **VIN Validation**: A validator method checks user input based on Wikipedia and other online sources.
+- **Dark Theme**: Application theme can be changed to Dark or Light.

+## Architecture
+This project follows the **BLoC** (Business Logic Component) pattern for state management and also as the development architecture.
+It might be also similar to MVVM, because different layers in BLoC have a corresponding layer in MVVM, for example the view layer is the same, external packages for repositories and APIs correspond to repositories and datasources in the model layer of MVVM, and bloc layer is also acting the same as view-model in MVVM.
+The reason why I have used BLoC the mentioned purposes is that it offers a structured and testable way to manage complex state and business logic in Flutter, promoting maintainability and scalability by clearly separating business logic from UI.
+On the other hand it has also a very high number of reputation and popularity among the Flutter developers.
+***Following is the project structure***

-## Project Structure
+## Project Structure Overview
 ```
 lib/
 ├── app/